CircuitSetup/Remote/README.md

 If unchecked, the power LED and the battery level meter come to life on real power.
 If checked, they act on fake power.

+##### &#9654; Battery monitoring/warnings

+Enable or disable battery monitoring and respective warnings.
+Battery monitoring requires using an "M"-version Control Board, or a non-M version with the BatMon Add-On, plus a properly connected LiPo battery.

+If the battery charge level is lower than 8 percent, warnings are issued; the display blinks every 30 seconds as long as the charge level is low.

+##### &#9654; Battery type

+Battery monitoring only works reliably with the LiPo batteries listed.
+Select the type you are using.

+##### &#9654; Capacity per cell (1000-6000)

+Battery monitoring requires knowledge about the cell capacity.
+Note that the capacity _per cell_ is required to be entered.
+Most batteries consist of two or more cells; in that case divide the nominal capacity by the number of cells and enter the number here.

 #### Home Assistant / MQTT settings

 ##### &#9654; Use Home Assistant (MQTT 3.1.1)